harness-community/terraform-aws-harness-ccm/README.md

 ![ccm-aws](./images/ccm_tf_4.png)

 Copy the code locally, [install terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli), set up your AWS credentils, and optionally enable or disable any of the CCM features by editing the `variables.tf` file.
+If you are using a prefix, make sure the value matches the prefix you specified previously.

 ![ccm-aws](./images/ccm_tf_vars.png)